Howard Lutnick says ‘deal’ has been reached on auto tariffs

 Experts say the 25% tariff could raise the cost to build or import cars by thousands of dollars each, as well as reduce the supply of vehicles available for sale.
 And with the administration also planning to put tariffs on auto parts as soon as Saturday, that could raise the price of cars even higher since all vehicles built in the US contain some imported parts.

-The auto industry, including carmakers and dealers, has been lobbying for relief from the levies, saying the import taxes will have a big-size impact on Americans’ finances and crimp their own supply chains.
+The auto industry, including carmakers and dealers, has been lobbying for relief from the levies, saying the import taxes will have a big-size impact on Americans’ finances and snarl their own supply chains.

 “We’re grateful to President Trump for his support of the US automotive industry and the millions of Americans who depend on us,” General Motors’ CEO Mary Barra said in a statement on Monday.